 Speaking Tuesday at a Jewish seminary in the West Bank, Yaalon said Israel wants to build more settlement housing but that global criticism, led by the U.S., has prompted restraint.

 "The United States has led the charge," Yaalon said.
 "We are very, very careful not to push the envelope too much...
 This (U.S.) administration won't be around forever and I hope it is temporary."

 The remarks, broadcast on Israeli Army Radio, could lead to further tensions between Israel and Washington — tensions that were clearly on display in October, when the U.S. refused Yaalon's requests to meet several top national security aides during a visit to Washington.

 The State Department announced Wednesday that Kerry and Netanyahu would be meeting in Rome next week.
 Spokeswoman Jen Psaki said the talks would focus on "developments in Israel, the West Bank, Jerusalem and the region."

 Psaki also reiterated longstanding U.S. opposition to Israeli settlements and suggested it would not change after President Barack Obama leaves office in 2017.
 "Our policy has been consistent for quite some time," Psaki told reporters on Wednesday.

-The Obama administration has long has a tense relationship with Netanyahu for his close relationship with the Republican Party and for what is often perceived as a lecturing tone toward the president.
-Netanyahu, meanwhile, has been suspicious of U.S. efforts to reach a diplomatic agreement over Iran's nuclear program that fails to remove the threat of it acquiring a bomb.
+The Obama administration has long had a tense dynamic with Netanyahu, mostly for his close relationship with the Republican Party and for what is sometimes seen as a lecturing tone toward Obama.
+Disagreements over Israel's West Bank settlement policies have also often flared tensions.